Open lung biopsy

 When you wake up after the procedure, you will feel drowsy for several hours.
 You may have a mild sore throat from the tube.
 You will feel some discomfort and pain at the site of the biopsy.

 Why the test is performed

-The open lung biopsy is done to evaluate lung problems seen on x-ray or CT scan.
+The open lung biopsy is done to evaluate lung problems seen on

 The lungs and lung tissue will be normal.

 What abnormal results mean